hibtc/cpymad/doc/getting-started.rst

 -------

 :meth:`~cpymad.madx.Madx.chdir` changes the directory of the MAD-X process (not the current python process).

-This method is special in that it is currently the only modification of the MAD-X interpreter state that does not go through the :meth:`~cpymad.madx.Madx.input` method (because there is no MAD-X command to change the directory).
+If the return value can be used as a context manager, that reverts to the original directory upon leaving the context.

 Others
 ------